-IX.
-FUTURE PLANS FOR PROTOTYPE AND OTHERS
+X. FUTURE PLANS FOR PROTOTYPE AND OTHERS

-Our goal is to have a working prototype machine that can effectively coat a pre-existing anode.
-Once our mechanism has been successfully manufactured and assembled, we will begin intense rounds of experimentation.
+This project's goal is to have a working prototype machine that can effectively coat a pre-existing anode.
+Once the mechanism has been successfully manufactured and assembled, intense rounds of experimentation will begin.
 As mentioned above in section III, to properly identify the correct combination of meshes our team will be testing various open area percentages and varying mesh counts.
 We will also make our final selection on the shape of the funnel through experimentation.
 Once all of the components have been selected for the optimum results, we will begin to focus on scaling up our design.
 Our prototype is the first constructed mechanism for SLMP surface applications.

-X. PROJECT MANAGAMENT
+XI.
+PROJECT MANAGAMENT